VincentVanlaer/mesa-school-labs/content/thursday/lab-3.md

 **Science aims**: You will learn how changing the reaction rate for a specific evolutionary phase in stellar evolution affects the composition and inner structure, and hence the period spacing pattern.

-**Solution**: In case you get stuck at any point during the exercises, you can find the solution for this Maxilab [here](https://github.com/Noi-Shitrit/MESA_summer_school-maxilab2-Day4/blob/main/maxilab2_solution.zip).
-At this link, you can download a zipped directory named `maxilab2_solution.zip`.
+**Solution**: In case you get stuck at any point during the exercises, you can find the solution for this Maxilab [here](../maxilab2_solution.zip).

 ### Setting up the MESA model
 In this Maxilab, we will fix the mixing scheme to maximal overshooting to test the effect of reaction rates on the period spacing.

 If you ran your MESA models in Maxilab1 using the maximal overshooting scheme, you can copy that work directory and continue this Maxilab with it.
-If you used another mixing scheme, or if you are not sure about your solution, please download the starting work directory from [here](https://github.com/Noi-Shitrit/MESA_summer_school-maxilab2-Day4/blob/main/maxilab2.zip).
+If you used another mixing scheme, or if you are not sure about your solution, please download the starting work directory from [here](../maxilab2.zip).
 At this link, you can download a zipped directory named `maxilab2.zip`.

 If you want to unzip the folder using the terminal, you can use:
 ```linux